Sri Lanka president dissolves Parliament, calls for election

-COLOMBO, Sri Lanka (AP) — Sri Lanka’s President Maithripala Sirisena dissolved Parliament and called for fresh elections amid a deepening political crisis.
+COLOMBO, Sri Lanka (AP) — Sri Lanka’s president dissolved Parliament and called for elections on Jan.
+5 in a bid to stave off a deepening political crisis over his dismissal of the prime minister that opponents say is unconstitutional.

-An official notification signed by Sirisena announced the dissolution of Parliament effective midnight Friday.
+An official notification signed by President Maithripala Sirisena announced the dissolution of Parliament effective midnight Friday.
 It said the names of candidates will be called before Nov.
-26, and the election held on Jan.
-5. The new Parliament is to be convened on Jan.
+26 and the new Parliament is to convene Jan.
 17.

-Sri Lanka has been in a political crisis since Oct.
+Sri Lanka has been in a crisis since Oct.
 26, when Sirisena fired his prime minister, Ranil Wickremesinghe, and replaced him with former strongman Mahinda Rajapaksa.
+Both say they command a majority in Parliament and had been expected to face the 225-member house on Wednesday after it was suspended for about 19 days.

+Foreign Minister Sarath Amunugama told The Associated Press on Saturday that the reason for the president to dissolve Parliament was the need to go to the people to find a resolution to the crisis.

 Most Read Nation & World Stories